-What I do not love is when people (visionaries, the under-dog, creative types) launch companies without a thought given to marketing.
+What I do not love is when people (visionaries, the underdog, creative types) launch companies without a thought given to marketing.
 I find this so confusing and heart breaking because there are millions of resources available (blog, books, business coaches), and yet, companies launch, money is spent, time invested – but not dime nor dollar for marketing.

 I do not always advocate PR only approaches – some companies need straight up sales marketing.
 I get that.
-But doesn’t everyone want to have a eye on their public, even if they decide to sink their life savings into a direct mail piece?
+But doesn’t everyone want to have an eye on their public, even if they decide to sink their life savings into a direct mail piece?
 The reality is that at some point, 99.9% of businesses have to put some money where their mouth is and pay for decent marketing.

 “If you build it they will come” is a movie line, not a marketing strategy.

 Too many entrepreneurs want short cuts, freebies, and miracles.
 I am amazed by the number of business people I have met who truly believed they did not need to spend one dollar on marketing or PR because the product/idea/service was so great, it would simply sell itself.
 I have met business owners who spent half a million on a whim acquiring space, renovating it, stocking product and setting up shop without budgeting anything for marketing, advertising or promotion.

 I have seen the same businesses flounder or worse, fail.
 “Why, why, why,” I cry to the heavens, “did that person not budget for marketing?”
 Did they not have a real business plan?
 Are they arrogant?
 Or did they simply think promoting their business through real communication with their customers was free?